unicolet/opennms-events/README.md

      discovery.zen.ping.multicast.enabled: false
      discovery.zen.ping.unicast.hosts: ["127.0.0.1"]

-Remember that opennms-events and elastisearch shoud be running on the same node as they will commmunicate over 127.0.0.1!
+Remember that opennms-events and elastisearch must be running on the same node as they will commmunicate over 127.0.0.1!

 Configure opennms-events by editing the */etc/sysconfig/opennms-events* file.
 Set database host, user and password according to your setup.
 If you are running opennms-events on the same host as opennms *and* opennms uses the default database config leave the defaults.

 Create the views and support table in the opennms database using the /opt/opennms-events/opennms_events.sql script.
-For example, copy the sql script over to the database host and run as postgres user:
+For example, copy the sql script over to the database host and as the postgres user run:

     psql opennms < opennms_events.sql

-Start elastiscsearch and opennms-events.
+Start elastiscsearch and then opennms-events.
 Review the logs in /var/log/opennms-events.{log,err}.
 If all goes well after a while (~20s) elasticsearch should start ingesting data and the */var/lib/elasticsearch* directory should start growing in size.

 Install Kibana and start browsing your events!